top of page

 Why Does My Chicken Have Red-Bone?

-Don't be alarmed if you notice some redness around the chicken bones as you are carving the bird.
-This is a characteristic of cooking with more moisture.
-Have a close look at the meat, and as long as it is cooked through, you are fine.
+Don't be alarmed if you notice some redness around the chicken bones while carving the bird.
+This redness is a characteristic of cooking with more moisture.
+Look closely at the meat; as long as the meat is cooked, you are fine.
 However, if the meat is still fleshy-looking, cover it and put it back in the oven.

 In bone chicken, perfectly cooked, showing redness typical of convection cooking